-We at General Motors want to keep your vehicle in good working condition.
-But we don't know exactly how you'll drive it.
-You may drive short distances only a few times a week.
+We at General Motors want to help you keep your vehicle in good working condition.
+But we do not know exactly how you will drive it.
+You may drive very short distances only a few times a week.
 Or you may drive long distances all the time in very hot, dusty weather.
 You may use your vehicle in making deliveries.
 Or you may drive it to work, to do errands or in many other ways.

-Because of the different ways people use their vehicles, maintenance needs may vary.
+Because of all the different ways people use their vehicles, maintenance needs vary.
 You may need more frequent checks and replacements.
 So please read the following and note how you drive.
-If you have questions on how to keep your vehicle in good condition, see your dealer.
+If you have any questions on how to keep your vehicle in good condition, see your GM Goodwrench dealer.